 We are teaching expositorally through the entire book of Revelation to give you a skeletal structure of this seemingly mysterious and definitely marvelous book.

-The 55 scenes of Revelation will be randomly inserted between our regular Zealous for HIS Glory! blog topics as we methodically observe all 22 chapters.
+The 55 scenes of Revelation will be randomly inserted between our regular Zealous for HIS Glory! blog articles as we methodically observe all 22 chapters.
 Several installments are already online so be sure and check them out.
 Sign up for our RSS feed while you are there and each Zealous for HIS Glory! blog will be delivered to you as soon as it goes online!

 Don’t want to dig through the backlog of blogs to find all the Revelation ones?
 No problem!
 We offer slightly edited versions of every blog all in one place!
 Just click here to go to the REVELATION OBSERVATION STUDY SERIES.

 In addition to the Zealous for HIS Glory! blogs and the Revelation Observation Study Series, over 6 hours of Expository Teaching Audios covering the entire book of Revelation are available.
-Use whichever format works best for you, ask a friend to study together with you, and then join us for a great winter in the Book of Revelation!
+Use whichever format works best for you, ask a friend to study together with you, and then join us for a great time in the Book of Revelation!